 As a result of the new operating contract for the Glenview Transfer station that commenced on September 1, 2015 SWANCC continued its Recycling Incentive Program (RIP) for the fiscal year using the new market basket of commodities and their value in determining the revenue from the sale of collected recyclables from participating Members.
 In the new contract with Groot Industries the RIP was modified to remove the guaranteed revenue sharing for Member tons and was replaced with a formula that shared revenue in excess of the cost of processing.
-In Fiscal 2018 the total tons of recyclables collected in the RIP by participating Members was 35,093, a decrease of 287.
-The Agency believes that the steady economic conditions and the increase in consumer awareness for recycling have assisted in maintaining the overall recycling waste deliveries by participating Members even while the packing material currently in use is significantly lighter than in the past.
+In Fiscal 2020 the total tons of recyclables collected in the RIP by participating Members was 42,920 an increase of 5,330.
+The increase was driven this year by Prospect Heights and Mount Prospect joining the program during the fiscal year bringing the total Members to 14.